hironull/anihub-v1/README.md

 [![Deploy to Render](https://render.com/images/deploy-to-render-button.svg)](https://render.com/deploy?repo=https://github.com/hironull/anihub-v1)

+You can also deploy your own backend API if you prefer to self-host the API instead of using the public one.
+A popular, compatible option is the "anime-api" project: https://github.com/itzzzme/anime-api.
+Follow that repository's README to deploy a backend API (it supports several deployment methods) and then point AniHub's API base URL to your self-hosted endpoint via environment variables.

 Keep secret keys out of your repository and use environment variables for production environments (Vercel, Netlify, etc.).

 ## Contact

 Join our discord server :
 https://discord.gg/meet

+This was developed by hironull16 on Discord.
+Portfolio: https://www.hironull.lol/